 The perfect time to have a staff meeting is when employees are enthusiastic and willing to participate.
 By 3 p.m., food coma wears off and workers regain their attentiveness.
 Any earlier, employees are sleepy or distracted, thinking about the work on their desk.
 Any later, employees are eager to wrap up so they can go home.

 Don’t forget the quality in quality time.
 Spend at least an hour having a real face-to-face, human connection.
 According to Dr. Robert Brooks, professor of psychology at Harvard Medical School, “We should consider appropriate guidelines for the use of smartphones, tablets, and other devices…so that technology does not interfere with the establishment of positive family relationships.”
 Refrain from responding to emails or complaining about the busy workweek ahead.
 Acquainting yourself with the present moment will enrich your relationships and enhance your work-life balance.

 For more tips on improving the quality of your workday, visit KnowledgeCity.
-We have over 9,000 video tutorials in Business, Computer Software and Safety Compliance.
-Take our Finding Work-Life Balance and Career Success Strategies courses free today.
+We have over 30,000 video tutorials in Business, Finance, Technology, Safety, and Compliance.

 Join 80,000+ Fellow HR Professionals.
 Get expert recruiting and training tips straight